kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 > **Note:** If you are following along, don't forget to save your template before moving on.

-Now would be a good time to use the **Simulation** feature of the Cisco DNA Center Template Editor to check our work.
+Now would be a good time to use the **Simulation** feature of the Cisco Catalyst Center Template Editor to check our work.

 ### Simulations